Outdoor kitchens make the perfect focal point for outdoor living spaces. If you're planning on building one, here's what you need to know.

 Access to Plumbing and Electrical Power

 Depending on the outdoor kitchen appliances you choose, you may need to supply plumbing, electrical and/or gas lines.
-Menn notes that many grills require an electrical connection, gas connection or propane hookup.
+Menn notes that many grills require an electrical connection, a gas connection or a propane hookup.